labsyspharm/harvardtissueatlas/_pages/cycif-method.md

 {% include enlarge-image.html src='graphics/cycif-mosaic-image.png' alt='Five images of 4-6 channels each are overlaid into a single mosaic image containing ~20 channels.
 Note: The mosaic image shown here contains data from only a small portion of a slide.
 A whole slide image would be made up of many image ‘tiles’ of small regions, which must be assembled into the full whole slide image.' %}

 ---
+### How to cite CyCIF

+**If you use the CyCIF method, please reference:**
-**Please cite as:** Lin J-R, Izar B, Wang S, Yapp C, Mei S, Shah PM, Santagata S, Sorger PK.
+Lin J-R, Izar B, Wang S, Yapp C, Mei S, Shah PM, Santagata S, Sorger PK.
 [Highly multiplexed immunofluorescence imaging of human tissues and tumors using t-CyCIF and conventional optical microscopes](https://doi.org/10.7554/elife.31657).
 Elife.
 2018 Jul 11;7.
 PMCID: PMC6075866.

 ---